the-turing-way/the-turing-way/tips_and_tricks_survey.md

 Filling this form should take no longer than 5 - 10 minutes depending on the amount of detail you provide.

-These case studies will be published in the Turing Way handbook so please only include information that you are comfortable for others to read or anonymize where appropriate.
+These testimonies of tips and tricks will be published in the Turing Way handbook so please only include information that you are comfortable for others to read or anonymize where appropriate.
 We may make minor revisions to your submission for style or clarity.

 ## Tell us who you are